air-wickvu/cse15l-lab-reports/week-5-lab-report.md

 technical/plos/pmed.0020278.txt
 technical/plos/pmed.0020281.txt
 `
 - The ` -w` command searches for a specific pattern of characters (ex: JSTOR) in a file(s) (ex: `technical/plos/*.txt`).
 But, with the `-v` the files returned is the files that do not contain the keyword.
 Additionally with  `-l` it displays the filename of the matched pattern.
-In this example, it can be useful if you need to omit a specific keyword and need to know which files do not contain the keyword.
+In this example, it can be useful if you need to know which files do not contain the keyword and quickly access them.